MattCoussi/mattcoussi/README.md

 # Hi, I'm Matt and i'm a Database Administrator.

 # What i do

+I'm a heavy user of the Nutanix NDB "Database As a Service" solution.

 - Database Administrator Oracle / SQLServer / PostgreSQL / MySQL
 - Automation with Ansible and script Powershell / Bash / Python
 - Develop tools
 - Reporting

 # What i share
 - Ansible roles